This guide is continuously updated for relevancy, accuracy, and the most recent info.

 Larger 17.7-inch touchscreen comes standard

-The Chevrolet Traverse, a spacious three-row family SUV with generous seating and cargo space, is undergoing a 2024 redesign.
-Expect four trims: LS, LT, Z71 and R; plus, a new 2.5L turbocharged engine generating 315 horsepower, replacing the previous 3.6L V6, and an eight-speed automatic transmission.
-The updated design sports bolder and more sculpted lines, aligning with the styling seen in Chevy’s other SUVs.
-While the previous Traverse struggled to stand out in its segment, the upcoming 2024 model aims to make a stronger impression.
+The Chevrolet Traverse, a spacious three-row family SUV with generous seating and cargo space, underwent a significant redesign for the 2024 model year but struggles to shine in the segment.
+The 2024 lineup included four trims: LS, LT, rugged Z71, and RS.
+A new 2.5L turbocharged engine generating 315 horsepower replaced the previous 3.6L V6, paired with an eight-speed automatic transmission.
+The updated design featured bolder and more sculpted lines, aligning with the styling seen in Chevy’s other SUVs.
+While the previous Traverse struggled to stand out in its segment, the 2024 model aimed to make a stronger impression.

 Chevrolet Tahoe (Full-Size SUV)